coreyloftus/css-clips/readme.md

 # CSS Clips

 CSS Clips is an app where users can view a database of user created CSS animations in a grid display.
+You might think of it as a library of simple CSS animation clips.

+I was inspired to create this project when I was looking for simple CSS animations I might include in my own portfolio website.
+Of course, there's Codepen, but most of the animations on there are super complex, and not vanilla HTML/CSS.
+And of course, there's Giphy, but I wanted HTML/CSS animations, not GIFs.
+There had to be somewhere to view a bunch of CSS clips at once... right?
+I couldn't find one.
+I realized that if it didn't exist, I would have to create it.

+I'm pleased to introduce you to my own personal library of CSS Clips.
+I'd be honored if you'd contribute to it, and make it yours, as well.

+~ C

 ## Screenshots

 ![Index Page](main_app/static/assets/screenshots/index-route.png)
 ![Detail Page (showing mobile responsiveness)](main_app/static/assets/screenshots/detail-route-mobile.png)
 ![User Profile route](main_app/static/assets/screenshots/profile-route.png)